 I have used this presentation to consolidate both activities after the fact .
 I find a digital version especially useful for those students whose lack of precision may have impacted their understanding.
 These lessons are, of course, just two within a bigger picture that focuses on problem solving using estimating square roots in context.
 We figure out the best fencing prices for yards, determine what square rugs fit in what rooms, and all sorts of other scenarios.
 But wherever our work with estimating square roots takes us, these two investigations are the ones that I make sure to include.
 So what’s the appeal?

 In the case of the post-its, perhaps the appeal is the concrete nature of the model – so obviously an estimate with that missing corner piece.
 Maybe it’s the chance to use fractions as the more obvious choice for side measure instead of the regular decimal default.

 The draw of the tilted squares is its simplicity.
 And of course the chance to do some measuring.
-This IS a measurement outcome after all!
 The idea that your own measuring provides the immediate feedback on your estimating skills – well that is just pure gold.